Yelp/paasta/docs/source/cluster_autoscaling.rst

 ------------

 Scaling down happens when the error is negative.
-It takes more work as we cannot just terminate enough instances to get to the target capaicty without the risk that services become under-replicated.
+It takes more work as we cannot just terminate enough instances to get to the target capacity without the risk that services become under-replicated.

 To scale down safely, the cluster autoscaler will start draining instances until enough capacity worth of instances are draining to bring it to just above the target, then kill instances as they become safe to kill, or one every 5 minutes.
-This happens independantly per resource (SFR/ASG), so with 4 SFRs at least 4 instances could be terminated every 5 minutes.
+This happens independently per resource (SFR/ASG), so with 4 SFRs at least 4 instances could be terminated every 5 minutes.

 Draining can be disabled by setting ``"cluster_autoscaling_draining_enabled": false``